MooersLab/pymolsnips/README.md

 Others have developed a PyMOL lexer for *Atom* so that you can enjoy syntax highlighting.
 Go to `Packages --> Settings View --> Install packages/theme` and search for **language-pymol**.
-Click install and enjoy!
+Click install.

 <p align="center">
 	<img src="https://github.com/MooersLab/pymolsnips/blob/master/gifs/atomPyLanguageInstall.gif">
 </p>

-The snippets for all languages are stored in a single file that is called `snippets.cson`.
+The snippets for all programming languages are stored in a single file that is called `snippets.cson`.
+The snippets for different lanaguages are separated by the first line of a snippet library for a specific language.
+This line contains a spefication of the scope.
+That is, the kinds of script files to which a set of snippets applies.
-This file is stored in hidden folder on your home directory called `~.atom/snippets.cson`.
+The `snippets.cson` file is stored in a hidden folder on your home directory called `~.atom/snippets.cson`.

 You can concatenate [this](https://github.com/MooersLab/pymolsnips/tree/master/atompymolsnips) file of PyMOL snippets for *Atom* to your existing `snippets.cson` file.

-To do this, for Mac users enter:
+To do this, Mac users enter:

 ```bash
 $ cp -a ~/pymolsnips/atompymolsnips/pymolsnippets.cson ~/.atom/snippets.cson
 ```

 You can also access the `snippets.cson` file via the *Welcome Guide* of *Atom*, under the section called `<>Add a Snippet --> Open your snippets`.
-Or through `Atom (menu) --> Snippets...`.
+Or, you can access the `snippets.cson` file through `Atom (menu) --> Snippets...`.

 For windows users, it might be easiest to access the `snippets.cson` file via the *Welcome Guide*.
 Paste the `snippets.cson` provided [here](https://github.com/MooersLab/pymolsnips/tree/master/atompymolsnips) into this file.

-A third option available for windows users, is to navigate to the `.atom` folder through the GUI of **File Explorer** and open the `snippets.cson` that way as well.
+A third option available for windows users, is to navigate to the `.atom` folder through the GUI of **File Explorer** and open the `snippets.cson` file.

-Below is an example of the *threeMaps* snippet use with mirrored tab stops.
+Below is an example of the *threeMaps* snippet and a demonstration of its mirrored tab stops.

 <p align="center">
 	  <img src="gifs/AtomSnipsUse.gif">